Doctor of Physical Therapy

 |Pass Rates||Graduation Rates||Employment Rates|

-- 30 Students accepted each year
+- 30 students accepted each year

 - Program is 130 semester hours

-- Nine consecutive semester
+- Nine consecutive semesters

 - Entry-level DPT is awarded at completion